// LIVE MARKET DATA

 Key stocks: NVDA · AMD · TSM · QCOM · ARM

 Real events that moved gaming stocks dramatically.
-Pattern recognition is the most valuable skill in investing — these cases teach it.
+Pattern recognition is the most valuable skill in investing.

 2021